RajatJangra2653/dp-420-cosmos-db-dev/instructions/25-monitor.md

 #### Subtask 1: Azure Monitor Metrics's reports

 1. Go back to the opened browser window we minimized earlier.
-If you closed it, open a new one and go to your Azure Cosmos DB account page under portal.azure.com.
+If you closed it, open a new one and go to your Azure Cosmos DB account page under [Azure Portal](portal.azure.com).

 1. In the Azure Comsos DB left-hand menu, under *Monitoring*, select **Metrics**.
 You'll notice that the **Scope** and **Metric Namespace** fields are prepopulated with the correct information.
 In the following steps, we'll take a look at a few **Metric** options and the *Add filter* and *Apply splitting* features.